crimethinking/crimethinking.github.io/docs/gaming/pick-up-and-play-games.md

 * 3rd place: Tetris DX.
 It just feels right
 * Honorable mention(s): Tetris Effect

+## Action RPGs (with caveats)
+Blasting through hordes of mobs can be very fun.
+Avoid grinding and minmaxing, those suck the fun out of ARPGs

+* Path of Exile 1
+    * [Pohx's Righteous Fire](https://pohx.net) is perfect for fun slaughtering
+* Diablo 4
+    * This is very contentious.
+All of my friends with jobs, wives, children like this slop.
+I have all of those too, but other than the smooth combat I can't bring myself to play it, D4 feels even more chore-like than doing the dishes.
+YMMV

 ## Modern roguelites
 * Brotato
 * Vampire Survivors